But, what if…

 you had to believe it to see it?

 A sizable body of research exploring the nature of consciousness, carried on for more than thirty years in prestigious scientific institutions around the world, shows that thoughts are capable of affecting everything from the simplest machines to the most complex living beings.
 This evidence suggests that human thoughts and intentions are an actual physical “something” with astonishing power to change our world.
 Every thought we have is tangible energy with the power to transform.
 A thought is not only a thing; a thought is a thing that influences other things.”

 It’s been well documented that directed thoughts can affect a person’s own body in numerous ways.
-But did you know that thoughts have been shown to alter some biological processes in another person including gross motor movements, and those of the heart, eye, brain and respiratory system?
-Researchers have demonstrated that human intention can effect a variety of other living systems such as bacteria, mice, cats and dogs and even the direction in which fish swim.
+But did you know that thoughts have been shown to alter some biological processes in another person including gross motor movements, and those of the heart, eye, brain, and respiratory system?
+Researchers have demonstrated that human intention can affect a variety of other living systems such as bacteria, mice, cats, and dogs and even the direction in which fish swim.